Nanonaitor/Nanonaitors-Arsenal/README.md

 75% while guarding.
 Its extremely slow 0.25-speed strikes deal `1 + total armor points` damage.
-Attacking while guarding performs a server-authoritative four-block-radius bash with armor-scaled damage, strong knockback, and a three-second cooldown.
+Attacking while guarding performs a server-authoritative four-block-radius bash with armor-scaled damage, strong knockback, and a 3-second cooldown.
 Blocked attacks and successful bash targets consume durability.
 Normal strikes and bashes scale with the vanilla attack-cooldown meter.

 ### Morning Stars

-Wood, stone, gold, iron, and diamond Morning Stars are slower and hit harder than equivalent swords.
-Fully charged confirmed hits build Armor Fracture, reducing the target's vanilla armor attribute by 20% per level.
+Morning Stars are slower and hit harder than equivalent tier swords.
+Fully charged confirmed hits build Armor Fracture, reducing the target's vanilla armor attribute 20% per level.
 Wood caps at 40%, stone and gold at 60%, iron at 80%, and diamond at 100%.
 The effect lasts 30 seconds on mobs and 10 seconds on players.

 ### Scimitars

-Fast weapons with a large RuneScape-inspired hooked profile.
-Their original damage is reduced by roughly 10%, rounded to the nearest half point.
-Ordinary tiers inflict Weakness I for 10 seconds; Living and Sentient tiers inflict Weakness II and III respectively.
+Fast weapons with a large hooked profile.
+Ordinary tiers inflict Weakness I for 10 seconds; higher tiers inflict Weakness II and III respectively.

 ### Claws